4 reasons why you should use selfie videos in elearning

 We talk a lot about storytelling in elearning.
 But all too often we jump straight to fiction so we can create a story that neatly ticks our learning objective boxes and is perfectly on brand.
 The result?
 Over-engineered stories that don’t quite resonate with their audience because, let’s be honest, everyone can tell a scripted, fake conversation a mile off.
 We’ve all seen Made in Chelsea…

 So how could you use video more effectively in your elearning?
-You’ve heard of interactive video, but have you ever considered using the selfie video (apparently shortened to 'velfie') which is positioned to take social media by storm this year?
+You’ve heard of interactive video, but have you ever considered using the selfie video (apparently shortened to 'velfie'), so common across social media, in your elearning?

 What’s a selfie video?

-A selfie video is an informal, unscripted video of yourself that you shoot yourself.
+A selfie video is a casual video that focuses on you and your story and that you shoot yourself.
 In a learning context, it’s a way of letting your audience tell their own stories.
-The subject can be anything from success stories to near misses, and the ‘stars’ can be anyone who’s relevant, whether that’s peers, managers, or customers.
+The subject can be anything from success stories to near misses, and the ‘stars’ can be anyone, whether that’s peers, managers, or customers.

 If you’ve got a bunch of employees that have experiences others could learn from, then selfie videos could be for you.
 Here are four good reasons why.